-One bank loan (£3m as at 31 July 2019) is a 25 year term loan split into four equal portions, each with a fixed interest rate period of between 5 years and 20 years before reverting to a floating rate.
+One of the two bank loans is a 25 year term loan of £4m split into four equal portions, each with a fixed interest rate period of between 5 years and 20 years before reverting to a floating rate.
 Repayments are by quarterly instalments which commenced August 2014.
-A quarter of the loan has now reverted to the floating rate of 1.7% above LIBOR, with three quarters of the loan remaining on the fixed interest rate of 7.27%.
+Half of the loan has now reverted to the floating rate of 1.7% above LIBOR, with the other half remaining on the fixed interest rate of 7.27%.
 Interest is payable on a quarterly basis.

 Following a 3 year revolving credit period, a term loan of £8m was drawn down in June 2018 for a 7 year period with quarterly repayments over a 17 year profile and a residual balance remaining at the refinancing point.
-At 31 July 2019 the loan was split into a £6m floating portion at 1.1% above LIBOR and a fixed portion of £2m at 3.92%.
+At 31 July 2020 the loan was split into a £5m floating portion at 1.1% above LIBOR and a fixed portion of £3m at 2.88%.
 Interest is payable on a quarterly basis.

-The Revolving Green Fund loan is a long term grant from Salix Finance to invest in energy efficiency and carbon management projects.
+The Revolving Green Fund loan was a long term grant from Salix Finance to invest in energy efficiency and carbon management projects.
 Savings generated from these projects are reinvested back into this ring fenced fund to help resource other projects.
 It is repayable only once reinvestment ceases.
-It is considered that there are sufficient projects in which to reinvest the funds for at least one year from the balance sheet date.
+The loan was repaid during the year.